 About Kate Pickering

 Kate Pickering is a London based artist, writer and PhD researcher (AHRC scholarship) in the Departments of Art and Visual Cultures at Goldsmiths.
 Pickering writes experimental prose poetry which she develops into site based performative readings.
 Pickering graduated with an MFA in Art Practice from Goldsmiths College in 2009, and has since exhibited nationally and internationally.
-Her writing has featured in various publications, including Soanyway magazine, Misery Connoisseur, EROS journal, Yellow Pages (Copy Press) and KNESH, and performed at Peckham Pelican, X Marks Le Bokship, Library Gallery (Winnipeg, Canada) and the ICA.
+Her writing has featured in various publications, including Soanyway magazine, Misery Connoisseur, EROS journala and Yellow Pages (Copy Press). performed at Peckham Pelican, X Marks Le Bokship, Library Gallery (Winnipeg, Canada) and the ICA.
 She has presented her research at conferences at Goldsmiths, Birkbeck, the Courtauld and the University of Essex.
 In addition to working individually, Pickering co-runs both The Writing for Practice Forum and Peer Sessions, an Arts Council England funded peer critique project, for over ten years with artist Charlotte Warne Thomas.
 She is currently a graduate teaching assistant in the Art Department at Goldsmiths, has taught on both the MFA and BA Fine Art programmes.
 You can see her website here and follow her on Instagram here.

 About Charlotte Warne Thomas